magants/course-dbt-magants/dbt-greenery/models/README_wk2.md

 * Within each marts folder, create at least 1-2 intermediate models and 1-2 dimension/fact models.

-    -Note: think about what metrics might be particularly useful for these business units, and build dbt models using greenery’s data
-        -For example, some “core” datasets could include fact_orders, dim_products, and dim_users -The marketing mart could contain a model like “user_order_facts” which contains order information at the user level -The product mart could contain a model like “fact_page_views” which contains all page view events from greenery’s events data
+    * I only added models in the Core mart.
+Primariy b/c of time this short holiday week

 * Explain the marts models you added.
 Why did you organize the models in the way you did?

-    - Added dim_users which included the users' address and full name both from int_users
+    - I added dim_users which included the users' address and full name both from int_users.
+I also added fact_orders which pulled from int_fact_orders.
+This was the biggest model as it combined data from most of the source tables.
+I was a a bit confused as to why I really needed an int_fact_order as my fact_orders was a select * from int-fact_orders, but i created an int_fact_orders anyway.

 * Use the dbt docs to visualize your model DAGs to ensure the model layers make sense